Kraftland/portable/README.md

 `--actions inspect`: Enters the sandbox.

-`--actions connect-tty debug-shell`: Start bash in the sandbox instead of the application itself.
+`--actions debug-shell`: Start bash in the sandbox instead of the application itself.

 ### Debugging

 #### Entering sandbox

-To manually execute programs instead of following the `launchTarget` config, start portable with argument `--actions connect-tty debug-shell`.
+To manually execute programs instead of following the `launchTarget` config, start portable with argument `--actions debug-shell`.
 This will open a bash prompt and gives you full control of the sandbox environment.

 If the sandbox is already running, then _debug-shell_ is not usable.
 Instead you may want to use `--actions inspect`.
 This utilizes nsenter to enter the sandbox's user, mount and other namespaces respectively.
 This does now exactly mimic a portable sandbox environment, but useful if you want to poke around while the app is running.